openxthinking/bullet-docs/docs/README.md

 - 🐲 CSS framework [Skelet. by Selekkt.](https://selekkt.dk/skelet/v3/?ref=openthinking).
 - 📝 [Theme changelog](https://openthinking.net/changelog/bullet.md).

-## Contact & support
+## Support

-- If you've problems with your OpenThinking theme, [Contact OpenThinking support](https://openthinking.net/support/?ref=ghsb).
+- If you have problems installing/customizing your OpenThinking theme [Contact OpenThinking support]()
+- For custom theme features and enhancements request a [free quotation]()
-- If you've general questions or problems you can also post in the [Shopify community](https://community.shopify.com/) forum.
+- For general questions or problems you can post in the [Shopify community forum](https://community.shopify.com/).
-- If you've problems with Shopify itself [Contact Shopify support](https://help.shopify.com/en/questions#/login).
+- For direct contact with [Shopify support](https://help.shopify.com/en/questions#/login)

 ---
 &copy; 2022, [OpenThinking](https://openthinking.net/?ref=ghsb)